 2017 Summer Study Abroad

 In an effort to expand our students' global awareness and intellectual curiosity, the College has partnered with the USG's European Council (EC), offering a range of summer study abroad programs.

-Nine CCGA students will participate in the 2017 EC Summer Study Abroad Program: Elizabeth Posey is enrolled in the London program; Mariana Hipchen, Mariaelena Navarro and Leslie Nix are participating in the Madrid program; Jordan Hamby is studying in Scotland; and Beryl Bluhm, Megan Dowling, Kayla Goodson, and Juliana Speer are all enrolled in the Paris, France, program.
+Nine Coastal Georgia students will participate in the 2017 EC Summer Study Abroad Program: Elizabeth is enrolled in the London program; Mariana, Mariaelena, and Leslie are participating in the Madrid program; Jordan is studying in Scotland; and Beryl, Megan, Kayla, and Juliana are all enrolled in the Paris, France, program.

 As part of the Thomas Jefferson Scholarship Program, the Tunisia Undergraduate Scholarship Program will provide our visiting students with an opportunity to live in on-campus housing, while maintaining academic progress, engaging in cultural activities, and developing their professional leadership skills through experiential learning, including a professional internship or practicum.
 Additionally, the students will participate in 20 hours of community service at local Brunswick organizations during the fall semester.

 Through a semester-long program of study, exploration of United States culture, and integration into the Brunswick community, our Global UGRAD-Pakistan students will gain practical experience in civic engagement, equipping them with the skills needed to implement long-term civic and economic changes in their home communities, "building stability through increased local capacity and cross-cultural understanding."

 IREX (International Research & Exchanges Board) is an international nonprofit organization providing thought leadership and innovative programs to promote positive lasting change globally.